 At Sports Day for both Key Stage 1 and Key Stage 2, pupils participate in races and events as house teams.
 KS2 pupils also take part in intra-mural matches throughout the year.

-In addition to Community Groups, House Leaders are responsible for collecting and distributing house points and showing visitors around the school.
+House Leaders are responsible for collecting their weekly house point scores and showing visitors around the school (but not at the present time).
 House Leaders undertake this responsibility for two terms; a new set of House Leaders are selected at Christmas for Terms 3 & 4, and at Easter for Terms 5 & 6.

 The school also has four Year 6 pupils who have been chosen as Ambassadors for the school.
 These four pupils work hard to undertake a range of duties, including showing visitors around the school, taking part in staff interviews etc.

-The new House Leaders were announced in Service this morning.
+The new House Leaders were announced this morning.
 They are:

 SCOTCH HORN: Esme & Jamie